azimmemon2002/Disease_Prediction_System/README.md

 6) create new Database in pgadmin give name that is in setting.py

 7) remember Database name and pgadmin data base name has to same
-8) also add username and password
+8) also add username and password in setting.py that use in postgres login

 9) install requirment.txt in virtual Environment